 - Don't make the batter ahead of time.
 The baking powder reacts with everything as soon as it's added, so if you wait too long (I'm talking the next day) to make the pancakes, they won't rise or be fluffy.

-- Let the batter rest after you've mixed it before pouring it onto the griddle.
+- Let the batter rest after you've mixed it while your griddle heats up for 5 minutes.
 While it rests, the moisture in the batter helps release some of the starches and proteins in the flour that will give the pancakes lift without making them tough.

 - Only flip the pancakes once after the bubbles in the exposed batter start to pop.
 Flipping the pancakes too many times pushes the air out of them, resulting in dense pancakes.